Overview

 2. Integrity measures

 2.1.
 Eliminate non-genuine organic practices from our industry.
-Certifying bodies must be accredited to use AS6000—by the Australian Government for exports and by a recognised accreditor (e.g. JSANZ) for domestic.
+Certifying bodies must be accredited to use AS6000—by the Australian Government for exports and by a recognised accreditor (e.g. JASANZ) for domestic.

 2.2.
 Develop a transition program for organic operators to shift from existing certification to AS6000.